PCEPGET-IT/example-html-css/README.md

 ## Organization
 So far, every file is organized into a folder corresponding to the meeting day

-You can download the code by clicking the green button in the left middle-upper corner and "Download ZIP"
+You can download the code by clicking the green button in the right middle-upper corner and "Download ZIP"